- Client Alerts & Insurance News

-With hurricane season quickly approaching, human resources professionals should prepare their organizations’ emergency plans now to ensure employees stay updated with crucial information and support, and to make sure business stays on track in the event we’re faced with another storm this summer.
+Human resource professionals should prepare their organizations emergency plans now to ensure employees stay updated with crucial information and support, and to make sure business stays on track in the event we’re faced with a hurricane in the coming months.

-Here’s a checklist organizations can use to prepare for Hurricane Season:
+Here’s a checklist organizations can use to prepare for a hurricane:

 Share Disaster Plans & Emergency Resources Early